sshepherd637/ClayNN/README.md

 ## revPBED3

 This directory contains all data and models that used the GGA functional revPBE with Grimme's D3 dispersion corrections.

+## SymFuncs

+This directory contains a quick script that is similar to the procedure I used to generate the entire symmetry function set before any further work was taken to scale the number of these to a more sensible number.